FusionAuth/fusionauth-quickstart-kotlin-android-native/README.md

-# Quickstart: Android app with FusionAuth Android SDK
+# Quickstart: Android App with FusionAuth Android SDK

 This repository contains an Android app extracted from the FusionAuth Android SDK that works with a locally running instance of [FusionAuth](https://fusionauth.io/), the authentication and authorization platform.

 ## Setup

 ### Prerequisites
-- [Android Studio](https://developer.android.com/studio): The official IDE for Android will help you develop and install necessary tools to set it up.
+- [Android Studio](https://developer.android.com/studio): The official IDE for Android helps you develop and install the necessary tools to set it up.
   - At least Java 17 (which you can install via Android Studio)
 - [Docker](https://www.docker.com): The quickest way to stand up FusionAuth.
 Ensure you also have [docker compose](https://docs.docker.com/compose/) installed.
   - (Alternatively, you can [Install FusionAuth Manually](https://fusionauth.io/docs/v1/tech/installation-guide/)).